forestgrape/coronavirus/diagnosis_and_viral_load.md

 * Suitability:
   * Saliva is simpler than NPS and suitable for self collection.
   * Pooled analysis [citation in work].
-  * Routine screening, possibly pooled (e.g. in hospitality, offices care homes)
+  * Routine screening, possibly pooled (e.g. in hospitality, offices, care homes)

 ### Literature on Saliva Diagnosis